Rhemb/Rhemb/README.md

 ### Hello there 👋

 ⋆ 🌱 I am currently a student at coding dojo (looking to specialize in Front End Web Development)
-⋆ 🔭 I’m currently seeking for an internship opportunities or work!
+⋆ 🔭 I’m currently seeking for internship opportunities or work!
 ⋆ 🎮 Hobbies:
     - Bowling
     - Video Games